cap-js/docs/guides/databases.md

 ::: tip Try to avoid direct reads of BLOBs

-Even if we support direct reading of BLOBs, as shown in the fourth line above, you should generally refrain from using that option.
-The reason is that BLOBs hold potentially large amounts of data and handling them can be resource consuming.
-If you allows it, consider using non-large `Binary` elements instead, which are returned as it is.
+BLOBs hold potentially large amounts of data and handling them can be resource consuming (especially requiring the large amount of `LargeBinary` elements).
+Please consider using non-large `Binary` data type instead, which are returned as it is.

 :::